-- GOAL 2: The students in the public education system will demonstrate exemplary performance in the understanding of mathematics. - GOAL 3: The students in the public education system will demonstrate exemplary performance in the understanding of science. - GOAL 4: The students in the public education system will demonstrate exemplary performance in the understanding of social studies.
+- GOAL 3: The students in the public education system will demonstrate exemplary performance in the understanding of science. - GOAL 4: The students in the public education system will demonstrate exemplary performance in the understanding of social studies.

 THE STATE OF TEXAS PUBLIC EDUCATION OBJECTIVES